-I wouldn't recommend them as a pet for families with young children because the children probably won't know how to manage a dog like this properly.
+I wouldn't recommend them as a pet for families with young children because they probably won't know how to manage a dog like this properly.

-Known to be the clown of the dog world the Irish water spaniel needs lots of exercise and to be able to romp and run freely - not a dog for an apartment or built-up areas.
+Known to be the clown of the dog world the Irish water spaniel needs lots of exercise and to be able to romp and run freely.
+Definitely not a dog for an apartment or built-up areas.

 The American Water Spaniel is a rare breed and it's thought that they are descendants of the Irish Water Spaniel, the Field Spaniel and the Old English Water Spaniel.

-They are a medium-sized sporting dog traditionally used to retrieve waterfowl and their coats are tightly curled with a protective under layer which allows them to work well in water.
+They are a medium-sized sporting dog traditionally used to retrieve waterfowl.
+Their coats are tightly curled with a protective under layer which allows them to work well in water.

 at around 38-46cm high, (15-18") and weigh between 11.5-20.5 kg (25-45

-They're a very intelligent dog which means they can be easily trained for work, but they're also very good with children and very content being a family dog.
+The American Water Spaniel is a very intelligent dog.
+They are easily trained for work, but they're also very good with children and very content being a family dog.

 The Cavalier King Charles Spaniel is a different breed from the King Charles Spaniel, although it is a direct descendant.

-Cavalier King Charles Spaniel has very gentle looking eyes, large and
+The Cavalier King Charles Spaniel has very gentle looking eyes, large and round but not prominent.

 Their coat is long and straight, and very silky, sometimes slightly wavy, and has plenty of feathering.